 Our bike trip is based in Colonial Williamsburg, which in the 18th century was the capital of the Colony of Virginia – Britain’s largest and wealthiest colony in the New World.
-The entire old-town-area has been “frozen in time” and preserved as a living history museum (the largest in America) portraying colonial Virginia on the eve of the American Revolution.
-Everyone in the colonial town stays in character 24 hours a day – shop keepers, townsfolk, children at play, farm families, marching militia, tavern folks, political figures, slaves – depicting the days, months, and years leading up to and during the Revolutionary War.
+The entire old-town-area has been “frozen in time” and preserved as a living history museum portraying colonial Virginia on the eve of the American Revolution.
+Everyone remains in character 24 hours a day – shop keepers, townsfolk, children at play, marching militia, tavern folks, political figures, slaves – depicting the days, months, and years leading up to and during the Revolutionary War.
+Enjoy lots of open-air theatre, visit trade shops, and dine at 18th century taverns.
 Come, be part of the story, on your 21st century bicycle!